News & Events

 ‘The Château of Bagatelle: the story of a remarkable house and its collections’

-Helen Jacobsen, the Director of the French Eighteenth-Century Studies course, looks at the absorbing story of the Château of Bagatelle, the former hunting lodge in the Bois de Boulogne that was transformed into a jewel of French neoclassicism as the result of a bet between Marie-Antoinette and her brother-in-law, the Comte d’Artois.
-Much more than a plaything, Bagatelle survived the Revolution and came the much-loved home of two more of the greatest patrons of French art, the 4th Marquess of Hertford and Sir Richard Wallace.
-Helen, who is also the Curator of French 18th-century decorative art at the Wallace Collection, will chart the life of the house under all three owners, and investigate the continuing connections between Bagatelle and Hertford House.
+Helen Jacobsen, the Director of the French Eighteenth-Century Studies course, looked at the absorbing story of the Château of Bagatelle, the former hunting lodge in the Bois de Boulogne that was transformed into a jewel of French neoclassicism as the result of a bet between Marie-Antoinette and her brother-in-law, the Comte d’Artois.

-Sean Sawyer (SS “02), President of The Olana Partnership, will utilize new 3D imaging technology to lead a virtual tour of Frederic Church’s Olana, the master work of America’s most acclaimed landscape artist of the 19th century.
+Sean Sawyer, President of The Olana Partnership, uses new 3D imaging technology to lead a virtual tour of Frederic Church’s Olana, the master work of America’s most acclaimed landscape artist of the 19th century.
 A National Historic Landmark, Olana overlooks the Hudson Valley and is the most intact artist’s environment in the United States.
 Its rich collection of fine and decorative arts reflects the global reach of Church’s vision and his extensive travels in America, Europe and the Middle East, which so strongly influenced his creation.
+You can watch the recording here